Blog Growth Strategies – Our 38th Month Blogging

 How Are We Going to Improve Our Readership?

 I’m also working behind the scenes on projects designed for networking.
-The goal is to network with more bloggers in the art and gaming niches, and hopefully, I will find ways to do that.
+I hope to find ways to network with more bloggers in the art and gaming niches.

 YouTube

-Another big move we made in January with hopes for increasing our readership is creating more content on YouTube.
-We had a few videos in the past, but mostly the channel was just uploads of full Twitch streams, which no one really wants to watch.
+Another big move we made in January, hoping to increase our readership, is creating more content on YouTube.
+We had a few videos in the past, but mostly, the channel was just uploads of full Twitch streams, which no one really wanted to watch.

-Instead, we started making more content like the Coast Fire video, that I can embed directly into blog posts.
-The goal is that people will watch the videos directly on the website, and spend more time interacting with the page.
+Instead, we started making more content, like this Coast Fire video, which I can embed directly into blog posts.
+The goal is for people to watch the videos directly on the website and spend more time interacting with the page.

 Monetization

-You’d think that if I’m spending money like this, I’d be making it back.
+You’d think that if I spend money like this, I’ll make it back.
 Unfortunately, that’s not the case.
 January was one of our lowest-earning periods in months.
-I made a little over fifty dollars this period, most of which was due to ads.

 Continued Growth